 Olive Oil.
 Always go high-quality in a dish like this.
 You are going to taste the olive oil in the chicken.
 You want it to taste really good.
 I always recommend Partanna.

-If some oil still remains in the pan, add the shallots and saute for 4 minutes or until soft.
+Step 5: If some oil still remains in the pan, add the shallots and saute for 4 minutes or until soft.
 If there isn't enough oil remaining, add another tbsp.
-Once the shallots are soft, add the garlic and capers and saute for another 1-2 minutes.
+Once the shallots are soft, add the garlic and saute for another 1-2 minutes.

-Squeeze in the juice from 1 lemon and allow it to simmer off.
+Step 6: Squeeze in the juice from 1 lemon and allow it to simmer off.
 Then add the wine.
-Bring to a simmer and reduce by half, or until there is a trail left behind when you drag a spoon through.
-It should look like the parting of the red sea and then collapse back together when the wooden spoon is dragged through.
+Bring to a simmer and reduce by half.
+Then add the chicken broth and bring to a simmer.

 What should you serve it with?

-- I love to serve chicken francese with spaghetti with garlic and oil and a loaf of bread.
+- I love to serve chicken francese with spaghetti with garlic and oil, Lemon Pasta with Spinach, or Artichoke Pesto Pasta.

-- Asparagus, Brussels sprouts, and broccoli rabe are also great options!
+- Asparagus, Brussels sprouts, Braised Kale, and broccoli rabe are also great options!

-- You can serve it over jasmine rice, risotto, or mashed potatoes!
+- You can serve it over jasmine rice, mushroom truffle risotto, or lemon orzo!

 - Definitely serve it with a glass of the Sauvignon Blanc you used to cook with!